Have you heard about the School Based Health Center (SBHC)?

 Sarah Brown, CSWA

-SBHC Behavioral Health Therapist
+SBHC Mental Health Therapist

 What services can the School Based Health Center provide?